-These homemade cheese crackers are gluten free and taste great.
+These homemade cheese crackers are SO delicious.
 Plus?
 They’re easy to make.
 Crackers might not be the first thing you think of when you hear the word homemade, but the ingredient list for this recipe is short and it doesn’t take long to make at all.
-You might want to double this cheese cracker recipe, though.
+You might want to double this recipe, though.
 They’re that good.

 - Fact: Cheez-It crackers are crap food.